algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 ### **Deliverables**
 We will have to make sure to deliver the final product in the deadlines that were given by the client.
 To ensure that the final product will be ready to present, the team has to ensure that all the milestones are achieved and done on time.

-As for this document (<n>Functional specification</n>), it's due date is the **01/30/24** and should contain all the information regarding the overview of the project and all the success key to deliver the final product to the client.
+As for this document (<n>Functional specification</n>), the due date is **01/30/24** at 5pm and should contain all the information regarding the overview of the project and all the success keys to deliver the final product to the client.
 This document must also contain the outlining of assembly language, explanation of the virtual processors and it's functions, and the interpreter's specifications.

-A <u>technical</u> Specification is mandatory for this project, and it's due date is **02/09/24**.
+A <u>Technical Specification</u> is mandatory for this project, and the due date is **02/09/24** 5pm.
 This document should provide insights into the implementation details, data structures, and the types of algorithms used without giving out the code.
 It will have to specify the technical aspects of the final product keeping it understandable for the client.
-Keeping terms employed understandable with explanations if needed, and clear will allow to maintain transparency of the advancement of the project.
+Keeping terms employed understandable with clear explanations if needed, will allow to maintain transparency of the advancement of the project.

-Testing is key to make sure that the final product is presentable to the client and meets it's expectations.
+Testing is key to make sure that the final product is presentable to the client and meets its expectations.
 These tests will be done within the team but also with outside insights such as other external individuals.
-These tests will be specified in a document named a <u>test plan</u>, in this document all tests that have been done on the product must be detailed with a clear understanding on what lead to the issue, it's type meaning either if it's a technical issue or other, and other detailed information to allow to keep track of the issues for the client but also within the team members.
+These tests will be specified in a document named a <u>Test plan</u>.
+In this document, all tests that have been done on the product must be detailed with a clear understanding on what lead to the issue, its type meaning either if it's a technical issue or other, and other detailed information to allow to keep track of the issues for the client but also within the team members.

-As for the <u>final product</u>, the deadline being 02/23/24, this should be the final version of the product.
+As for the <u>final product</u>, the deadline being **02/23/24**, this should be the final version of the product.
 This version should be fully functional with all the features that was mentioned in this document.
-This version should obviously meet the satisfaction of the client and respond to the clients needs.
+This version should obviously meet the satisfaction of the client and respond to the client's needs.
 This version will be tested before being presented to the client, and should include the virtual processor, interpreter and the associated tools.

 ### **Personas definition**

 #### Persona 1 :
 <img src="https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/blob/documents/Documents/Img/Persona-1.png" alt="Persona-1"/>

 #### Persona 2 :

 <img src="https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/blob/documents/Documents/Img/Persona-2.png" alt="Persona-1"/>

 ## 3. Project organization

 ### **Stakeholders**
-The stake holders for this project is <u>ALGOSUP International software development school</u> represented by <u>Franck JEANNIN</u> backed by Eric LARCHEVEQUE, Natacha BOEZ and Jean-Philippe GRASSE.
+The stakeholders for this project are the staff of <u>ALGOSUP International software development school</u> represented by <u>Franck JEANNIN</u> backed by Eric LARCHEVEQUE, Natacha BOEZ and Jean-Philippe GRASSE.

 ### **Project reviewers**
-The project reviews in team 8 are :
+The project reviewers in team 8 are :
 |*Name*|*Role*|
 |:-|:-|
 Evan UHRING|Quality assurance
 Laurent BOUQUIN|Quality assurance
 Laura-Lee HOLLANDE | Project Manager
-Pierre GORIN | Tech lead
+Pierre GORIN | Technical leader

 ## 4. Project Plan